How to watch Formula E Rome E-Prix free on BBC TV - TheNewsTrace

 The race begins at 2:00pm GMT on Saturday 4th April and lasts simply 45 minutes for an intense, compact racing expertise.

-Alternatively, you’ll be able to watch dwell protection of the E-Prix on Eurosport 2.
+Alternatively, you possibly can watch dwell protection of the E-Prix on Eurosport 2.

 How to dwell stream Formula E on-line